TEAMMATES/teammates/devdocs/process.md

      build is successful.
 If the some tests fail, look at the CI log and fix any tests that failed.
 Repeat until all tests pass on the CI server.

-     If tests fail on the CI server, the CI log will contain the command to run the failing tests locally.
+     If tests fail on the CI server, the CI log will contain the command that will enable running the failing tests locally.
-     Copy and use this to run and fix the failing tests.

    * The PR will be assigned to the reviewer, not to you.
      Wait for a reviewer to be assigned to the issue.